KevinLCai/Forta-Bots-Challenges/Challenge_1/README.md

 ## Description

-This agent detects transactions with large Tether transfers
+This agent detects bots that are created or deployed by Nethermind to the Forta Bot Registry.

 ## Supported Chains

-- Ethereum
+- Polygon
-- List any other chains this agent can support e.g. BSC

 ## Alerts